-Contaminants that may be present in source water: · Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.
+Contaminants that may be present in source water: · Microbial contaminants, such as viruses and bacteria, which

-- Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban stormwater runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, or farming. - · Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses. - · Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems.

-Radioactive contaminants, which can be naturally-occuring or be the result of oil and gas production and mining activities.

-In order to ensure that tap water is safe to drink, EPA and the Tennessee Department of Environment and Conservation prescribe regulations which limit the amount of certain contaminants in water provided by public water systems.
+- Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial, or domestic wastewater discharges, oil and gas production, mining or farming. - · Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - · Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems. - Radioactive contaminants. which can be naturally-occuring or be the result of oil and gas production and mining activities.
+In order to ensure that tap water is safe to drink, EPA and the in water provided by public water systems.
 FDA regulations establish limits for contaminants in bottled water which must provide the same protection for public health.